moby/moby/docs/sources/reference/commandline/cli.md

       --dns=[]                   Set custom DNS servers
       --dns-search=[]            Set custom DNS search domains
       -e, --env=[]               Set environment variables
-      --entrypoint=""            Overwrite the default ENTRYPOINT of the image --env-file=[]              Read in a line delimited file of environment variables --expose=[]                Expose a port from the container without publishing it to your host -h, --hostname=""          Container host name
+      --entrypoint=[]            Overwrite the default ENTRYPOINT of the image --env-file=[]              Read in a line delimited file of environment variables --expose=[]                Expose a port from the container without publishing it to your host -h, --hostname=""          Container host name